neonflux56/Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a student of business analytics at the University of California, San Diego.
-Having worked with Ernst & Young for two years as a technology consultant and with the experience of deploying cross-domain data science projects, I have found my passion in making sense of complex data patterns with the objective of improving business application.
-I specialize in data-driven Customer Relationship Management(CRM) solutions, Next-Best-Action recommendation systems, API Integrations and Risk Management solutions primarily using data manipulation and predictive algorithms.
+I am currently a Data Scientist for Qatar Airways and I specialize in Applied Data Science, data-driven Customer Relationship Management(CRM) solutions, Next-Best-Action recommendation systems, Revenue/Risk Management solutions, ETL/Data Engineering, reporting and analysis using state-of-the-art technologies in the market.
+Prior to this, I have worked with Ernst & Young for two plus years as a technology consultant and with the experience of deploying cross-domain data science projects, I have found my passion in making sense of complex data patterns with the objective of improving business application.